Hovs Hallar

-Hovs Hallar ([ˈhoːvs ˈhâlːar]) is a nature reserve on the northern tip of the Bjäre Peninsula in the county of Skåne, Sweden.
+Hovs Hallar ([ˈhoːvs ˈhâlːar]) is a nature reserve at the northern tip of the Bjäre Peninsula in the county of Skåne, Sweden.
 It is located approximately 7 km northeast of the coastal town of Torekov.
 The reserve is an area of geological interest and its impressive cliff faces are home to a variety of seabirds.
 It is assumed that the area gave the name of the province Halland, meaning "the land beyond Hovs Hallar".

-The location is also the setting for the opening scenes of the classic Ingmar Bergman film The Seventh Seal, with the Knight challenging Death to a game of chess for his life on the shoreline, and the closing scene with the Dance Macabre against a stormy sky.
+Hovs Hallar is also famous as the filming location for the opening scenes of the classic Ingmar Bergman film The Seventh Seal, with the Knight challenging Death to a game of chess for his life on the shoreline, and the closing scene with the Dance Macabre against a stormy sky.